Matty-El/velo-route/README.md

 The website has the following key elements:

--   A simple landing page design that provides information about VeloRoute and that presents featured cycling routes to the user.
+-   A simple landing page design that provides information about VeloRoute and that presents cycling routes to the user.
 -   A registration page that allows users to register with VeloRoute.
 -   A log in page so that registered users can log in to VeloRoute.
--   A Routes page that allows users to search rides that have been submitted by registered users (this page is also where registered users can view and edit or delete rides that they have previously added to VeloRoute).
+-   A Routes page that allows users to search rides that have been submitted by registered users.
 -   An Add Route page for users to add their favourite cycling routes to VeloRoute.
+-   A user profile page that displays the user's details that they registered with and also displays the routes that the user has added to VeloRoute.
+The profile page is where users can edit routes they have previously submitted.
--   A Cycling Tips page offering tips related to cycling.
+-   A cycling tips page offering tips related to cycling.
--   A Manage Categories page for admin users to edit route categories.
+-   A categories page for admin users to edit route and cycling tip categories.
--   A Manage Cycling Tips page for admin users to edit cycling tips.
+-   A add cycling tips page for admin users to add and to edit or delete cycling tips.
--   A footer containing VeloRoute social media links and copyright information.
+-   A footer containing information about the VeloRoute team, social media links and copyright information.

 _Notes:_